openSUSE/pytest-xmlcomp/README.rst

    The input XML file is transformed and the result is checked against XPath expressions.

-A simple plugin comparing XML files.
-Work in progress.
+A simple plugin for comparing XML files with thepytest framework.
+The input XML file is modified with a user-defined function and the result is checked against XPath expressions.

+This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.

 ----

-..
-Maybe move this paragraph into the one of the following sections.

-pytest-xmlcomp is a plugin for `pytest`, which takes a XML file and modifies it with a user-defined function in a hook.
-Then it takes user-expected XPath expressions from a JSON file and checks if they are available in the modified XML file.

 This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.